-You do an encrypted backup in the same way as an unencrypted one - either automatically or manually, only with the encrypt option ticked.
+You create an encrypted backup in the same way as an unencrypted one - either automatically or manually, only with the encrypt option ticked.
 The first time you do this there will be an extra step in which you select a password.

 Do remember, though, that this password will not be known to Apple, so if you forget what it is, your backup will become useless.
 Due to the extra security levels of an encrypted backup, Apple adds additional data which is withheld from the standard version.
 This includes information from the Health app, alongside your password keychain.

 How to back up if you've got an Apple Watch